macaron-et/wasabi-aeg/README.md

 0x00007ffff7a8c231 in __GI__IO_getline_info () from /usr/lib/libc.so.6
 ```

-We can generate exploit payload int the following manner.
+Generate exploit payload in the following manner.

 ```
 K_atc% export CRASHED_AT=0x7ffff7a8c231